INSOMNIA – IS IT MENTAL OR PHYSICAL?

-To be honest though, that’s probably not going to help you tremendously in the case of insomnia.
+But to be honest, that’s probably not going to help you tremendously in the case of insomnia.

 On the other hand, there are psychological perspectives that see the mind and body as functionally identical.

 The problems of the mind can be assessed and addressed via the body, and vice-versa.
-This is called mind-body psychology, and it is often much more effective that simply talking alone.
+This is called mind-body psychology, and it is often much more effective than simply talking alone.